temach/reports/CCF-Project-plaso-and-timesketch.md

 ### 3. What can be done to fix some of the limitations in the time scope of this CCF project.

-#### a.
-Writing a new plugin/filter.

-#### b.
-Writing an external python script that would use the Timesketch API to provide desired functionality.

-#### c.
-Actually contributing bug fixes to the Timesketch repository.
+#### Actually contributing bug fixes to the Timesketch repository.

-The docker compose script for running Timesketch was broken, I investigated the issue and submitted a pull request upstream.
-Source: https://github.com/google/timesketch/pull/1195

 Integration of Plaso with Timesketch when running them as containers was not possible.
 The instructions were to install both of them on the host directly (then they could be integrated).
 During the course of this project a workaround was devised that allows to integrate Plaso with Timesketch while the applications remain containerized.
 Source:  https://github.com/temach/timesketch/tree/integrate-plaso

+The docker compose script for running Timesketch was broken, I investigated the issue and submitted a pull request upstream.
+Source: https://github.com/google/timesketch/pull/1195